About Sarah F. Derbew

 I earned my PhD in Classics from Yale University and was a Junior Fellow at the Harvard Society of Fellows.
 Now, I am an Assistant Professor of Classics at Stanford University, affiliated with the Center for Comparative Studies in Race and Ethnicity and the Center for African Studies.

-I recently finished my first book, currently titled Untangling Blackness in Greek Antiquity (2022, Cambridge University Press).
-In the book, I trace the role of black people in ancient Greek literature and art while critiquing contemporary prejudicial thinking about Greek antiquity.
-I am currently co-editing the forthcoming volume Classics and Race: A Historical Reader with Dr. Daniel Orrells and Dr. Phiroze Vasunia.
+In 2022, I published my first book, titled Untangling Blackness in Greek Antiquity (Cambridge University Press).
+In this book, I traced the role of black people in ancient Greek literature and art while critiquing contemporary prejudicial thinking about Greek antiquity.
+I recently finished co-editing a volume entitled Classics and Race: A Historical Reader with Dr. Daniel Orrells and Dr. Phiroze Vasunia (April 2025, UCL Press).
+My current research projects explore the intersections between Greek and African antiquity, focusing on the ancient empire of Aksum.
+My expertise also includes teaching courses about Black Classics and decolonial African archives in the United States and Kenya.